marqo-ai/py-marqo/README.md

 </p>

-An open-source tensor search framework that seamlessly integrates with your applications, websites, and workflow.
+An open-source tensor search engine that seamlessly integrates with your applications, websites, and workflow.

 ## What is tensor search?

-Tensor search uses deep-learning to transform documents, images and other data into collections of vectors called "tensors".
+Tensor search involves using deep-learning to transform documents, images and other data into collections of vectors called "tensors".
 Representing data as tensors allows us to match queries against documents with human-like understanding of the query and document's content.
 Tensor search can power a variety of use cases such as:
 - end user search and recommendations
 - multi-modal search (image-to-image, text-to-image, image-to-text)
 - chat bots and question and answer systems